-In considering the journey the site's team has taken from the Reflect RAP, there is be a greater collective awareness of the Aboriginal culture, stories and businesses in the region.
+In considering the journey the site's team has taken from the Reflect RAP, there would be a greater collective awareness of the Aboriginal culture, stories and businesses in our region.
 Our network links have strengthened and people are seeking us out to work with us on upcoming projects.

-An example of this is the 2017 50th anniversary of the 1967 Referendum where Yamaji Arts are funding for an arts-based response to the anniversary with the intention of a display at the Museum of Geraldton.
-The Geraldton team worked with many local Aboriginal communities and groups for their input into this anniversary.
+An example of this is the 2017 50th anniversary of the 1967 Referendum where Yamaji Arts are seeking funding for an arts-based response to the anniversary with the intention of having this on display at the Museum of Geraldton site.
+The Geraldton team will be working with many local Aboriginal communities and groups for their input into this anniversary.

-A second result of the Reflect RAP has been the invitation from the City of Greater Geraldton's Aboriginal Community Development Officer to the Museum to join its Reconciliation Committee in an ex-officio role and this will also be acted on in early 2020.
+A second result of the Reflect RAP has been the invitation from the City of Greater Geraldton's Aboriginal Community Development Officer to the Museum to join their Reconciliation Committee in an ex-officio role and this will also be acted on in early 2017.